 Founded in 2000 and headquartered in Texas, FloorBotics is a robotic software and hardware development company responding to the market demand for cost-effective alternatives to labor-intensive floor cleaning equipment, including a line of set-and-forget robotic cleaners.
-The company’s innovative products rely on proprietary navigation software, compact physical designs, and connectivity from Digi XBee® Cellular routers to reduce costs, increase safety, and eliminate drudgery in floor cleaning.
+The company’s innovative products rely on proprietary navigation software, compact physical designs, and connectivity from Digi XBee® Cellular modules to reduce costs, increase safety, and eliminate drudgery in floor cleaning.

 It’s the $30 billion problem that just won’t go away: hospital-acquired infections (HAIs).
 In the healthcare industry – where lowering costs and improving outcomes are the overarching goals – too many patients enter a hospital, only to contract an infection from a hospital environment that can be very difficult to keep clean.
 A nurse call-button quickly hits the floor before the patient picks it up again.
 A patient’s gown or a blanket briefly touches the floor, where germs and viruses silently attach themselves to be transmitted to the patient.